MStarmans91/WORCDatabase/README.md

 and reproduce radiomics experiments on these six datasets and two other public datasets.
 The six public datasets are described in the following paper:

 ``Starmans, M. P. A. et al. (2021).
-The WORC* database: MRI and CT scans, segmentations, and clinical labels for 932 patients from six radiomics studies, In Preparation``
+The WORC* database: MRI and CT scans, segmentations, and clinical labels for 932 patients from six radiomics studies, Submitted``

 The data used for six of the datasets can be found at https://xnat.bmia.nl/data/projects/worc.
 The experiments are described in the following paper:

 ``Starmans, M. P. A. et al. (2021).
-Reproducible radiomics through automated machine learning validated on twelve clinical applications, In Preparation``
+Reproducible radiomics through automated machine learning validated on twelve clinical applications, Submitted``

 ## License
 When using parts of this code or the above datasets, please cite the two